xingchenzhao/deep_learning_notebooks/readme.md

-Deep Learning Jupyter Notebooks by using MxNet framework
+# Deep Learning Jupyter Notebooks by using MxNet framework
+Future works: implement more models, and analyze them.